amxson/amxson/README.md

 - 🔭 I’m currently working on hotel managment system
 - 🌱 I’m currently learning typescript
-- 👨‍💻 All of my projects are available at [)
+- 👨‍💻 All of my projects are available  [)
 - 📫 How to reach me **amarasfaw1077@gmail.com**
 - 📄 Know about my experiences [)